Shehbaz Sharif: Early political career

 Sharif began his political career after getting elected to the Punjab Assembly from Constituency PP-122 (Lahore-VII) as a candidate of the Islami Jamhoori Ittehad (IJI) in the 1988 general election.
-Head 22,372 votes and defeated a candidate of the Pakistan People's Party (PPP).
+He had 22,372 votes and defeated a candidate of the Pakistan People's Party (PPP).
 However, his term prematurely ended in 1990 when the assemblies were dissolved.

 He was re-elected to the Provincial Assembly of Punjab from Constituency PP-124 (Lahore-IX) as an IJI candidate in the 1990 general election.
 He received 26,408 votes and defeated a candidate of the Pakistan Democratic Alliance (PDA).
 In the same election, he was elected to the National Assembly of Pakistan from Constituency NA-96 (Lahore-V) as a candidate of IJI.
 He secured 54,506 votes and defeated Jehangir Bader.
 He vacated the Punjab Assembly seat to retain his National Assembly seat.
 His term prematurely ended in 1993 when the assemblies were dissolved.

+In April 1993, the widow of Chief of Army Staff General Asif Nawaz Janjua, alleged that Brigadier Imtiaz Ahmed, head of the Intelligence Bureau, Nawaz Sharif, Shahbaz Sharif, and Chaudhary Nisar Ali Khan had planned to eliminate her husband.

 He was re-elected to the Punjab Assembly from Constituency PP-125 (Lahore-X) as a candidate of the Pakistan Muslim League (N) (PML(N)), a new party founded by his brother, Nawaz, in the 1993 general election.
 He received 28,068 votes and defeated a candidate of PPP.
 In the same election, he was re-elected to the National Assembly from Constituency NA-96 (Lahore-V) as a candidate of the PML(N).
 He secured 55,867 votes and defeated Yousuf Salahuddin.
 He vacated the National Assembly seat and retained his Provincial Punjab Assembly seat.
 Shortly after the election, he was elected Leader of the Opposition in the Punjab Assembly.
 During his tenure as Leader of the Opposition, he travelled to the United Kingdom for medical treatment.
 In his absence, Chaudhry Pervaiz Elahi was made Acting Leader of the Opposition in the Punjab Assembly.
 His term as a member of the Punjab Assembly and Leader of the Opposition prematurely ended in November 1996 when the assemblies were dissolved.